xdata-skylark/libskylark/docs/sphinx/_sources/introduction.txt

 computations.

-Note that some of the features mentioned above are under active development and/or currently being benchmarked for performance improvements, and as such some of the features in the current stack should be considered experimental.
+Note that some of the features mentioned above are under active development and/or currently being benchmarked for performance improvements, and as such the current stack should be considered experimental.

 License and Copyright
 ----------------------